ErikHaag/PythonZoo/README.md

 # PythonZoo
-A zoo simulation for an final assignment
+A zoo simulation for an final assigment

+Hello world!